wdeaton/Genetic-Selection-and-Implementation/README.md

 - [Is Continued Genetic Improvement of Livestock Sustainable?](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4788124/)

   I would like to do my white paper on cattle genetics specifically on the beef side of things.
 I want to talk about what genetics are and how they are made.
 Then move on to ways to improve genetics in a beef herd, specifically through artificial insemination.
 Following that, I would like to talk about expected progeny differences which are a result of genetic change in your herd.
 Lastly, I want to discuss why genetic change is important in beef herds, and why it is important.

+My topic commit will be about artificial insemination in cattle and how that helps improve cattle genetics.
+I would also like to discuss EPDs since that is how you see genetics in cattle.
+My target audience will be cattle farmers with an age range from 25 years old to 75 years old.

+Or with your permission, I did some thinking and digging and I found data from my research project.
+I extracted chemicals from honey locust thorns to determine if thats the cause behind the swelling when poked by the thorn.
+Other research I found with that theory lead to the dicovery of possible bacteria on the thorn to cause the swelling.
+I would like to discuss my results and share what I found and say my audience is a group of scientists who would be willing to help me pursue that research and complete all of it.
+I only had time, knowledge, and resources to complete the chemical side of the experiment.